 BUT, moving abroad is not for the faint of heart.
 The Ministry isn’t obligated to help you find a place to live, open a bank account, navigate the residency process, etc. This program isn’t for someone who needs their hand held.

 If you’re interested in learning more about the North American Language and Culture Assistants program, check out its website for more information.
-The application period for the 2016-2017 school year is open now!
+The application period for the 2019-2020 school year is opens soon!

 Do you have any questions about being a language assistant in Spain?
 Feel free to reach out to me, and I’ll do my best to help!

 Want to know more about other awesome travel jobs?
 Check out these posts!

 Psst…Don’t forget to Pin this post for later!